senzing-garage/aws-cloudformation-performance-testing/results/20231003-20M-provisioned-clustered-senzing-3.8.0-2/README.md

 Note:  This is using local senzing data.
 Withinfo disabled.

-- Max Stream-loader tasks: 113
+- Max Stream-loader tasks: 52
-- Max Redoer tasks: 20
+- Max Redoer tasks: 9

+1. db.r6i.4xlarge RES cluster seems to be running at 95% CPU with 52 loaders running.

 ### Final metrics